jezzsantos/ServiceStack.Webhooks.Azure/README.md

 * `AzureTableSubscriptionStore` will create and use a storage table named: 'webhooksubscriptions'
 * `AzureQueueEventSink` will create and use a storage queue named: 'webhookevents'

-## Cloud Configuration
+## Storage Configuration

-If you are hosting your web service in an Azure WebRole, you may want to customize the 'subscription store' and the 'event sink' from your cloud configuration (`ServiceConfiguration.cscfg`) file, instead of using the defaults, or specifying them in code.
+If you are hosting your web service in an Cloud Service WebRole or in a Service Fabric Stateless Service, you may want to customize the 'subscription store' and the 'event sink' in your configuration file, instead of using the defaults, or specifying them in code.

 You would do that by registering the [`CloudAppSettings`](https://github.com/jezzsantos/ServiceStack.Webhooks.Azure/blob/master/src/Webhooks.Azure/Settings/CloudAppSettings.cs) in your service like this: